21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Source: @anakeesta

 Cliff Top is also located at the Black Bear Village next to the Kephart café.
 It serves modern American cuisines like mouth-watering steaks and gourmet burgers.
-Lunch favorites include the Sirloin, which has 10 ounces of Sirloin Grilled to perfection together with French Fries, herb compound butter, and sauteed seasonal vegetables.
+Menus can rotate, but Cliff Top is known for burgers, steaks, salads, and entrées that pair well with the mountain views.

 This is a great dessert place that offers guests cream hand-dipped ice creams by Bluebell.
 The cones, milkshakes, and sundaes are a dream for the sweet tooth.
 Homemade fried pies, as well as brownies and cookies, will leave you wanting more.
 The decoration is reminiscent of 1940s culture that adds to the uniqueness of the Anakeesta theme park.